How Can You Use Your iMac as a Monitor in 2026?

 3. Why doesn’t Target Display Mode work on my iMac anymore?

 Apple discontinued Target Display Mode after mid-2014 iMacs.
 It only works with older macOS versions (High Sierra or earlier) and outdated Thunderbolt 2 or Mini DisplayPort connections.
-Most 2025 devices aren’t compatible anymore.
+Most latest devices aren’t compatible anymore.

 4. What’s the cheapest way to use an iMac as a second screen?